isaacnmm/pestpolicy-hugo2XX/content/posts/best-noise-cancelling-headphones-under-150/index.md

 The HD 4.
 50 BTNCC's cordless feature gives you unlimited freedom to go about your activities as you groove along to your favorite music.
 The Sennheiser headphones allow you to pair compatible devices instantly, thanks to its integrated Near Fear Communication technology.
 What's more?
 This set comes with audio codec, which facilitates efficient transmission and wireless Hi-Fi.

-These noise-canceling headphones are synonymous with user comfort, thanks to their ergonomically designed ear pads and around-ear coverage - just like with [affordable noise-canceling headphones](https://pestpolicy.com/best-noise-cancelling-headphones-under-100/).
-Their plush design allows you to listen for longer in ultimate luxury.
+These noise-canceling headphones are synonymous with user comfort, thanks to their ergonomically designed ear pads and around-ear coverage - just like with [affordable noise-canceling headphones](https://pestpolicy.com/best-noise-cancelling-headphones-under-100/).Their plush design allows you to listen for longer in ultimate luxury.

 Ear-cup mounted user controls point to the simplistic user design of this unit, which allows you to receive and make calls adjust volume and change music on the go.
 Pros: - Travel-friendly design - Lightweight and comfortable - Excellent noise cancellation capability with NoiseGuard deactivated